JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 }
 ```

-Here a type mismatch appears because builder inference is not required.
-The expected type of the map is specified outside
+Here a type mismatch appears because the expected type of the map is specified outside the builder lambda.
-the builder lambda, so the compiler analyzes all statements inside with the fixed receiver type `Map<in String, String>`.
+The compiler analyzes all the statements inside with the fixed receiver type `Map<in String, String>`.